MicrosoftDocs/Hololens/hololens/includes/kiosk-configure-steps.md

 <br>

-5. Review and create to save configuration profile.
+6. Review and create to save configuration profile.
 1. Perform MDM sync starting from either device or Intune to apply configuration to device.
 [Sync devices from Intune](/mem/intune/remote-actions/device-sync#sync-a-device) or on device via **Settings -> Accounts -> Work or school ->** select the connected account **-> Info -> Sync**
 1. Sign in as the target user to experience kiosk.

 # [Provisioning package multi app kiosk](#tab/ppkgmak)

 ## Runtime provisioning - Multi app

+1. Create xml configuration for your desired kiosk experience.
+See [examples](../hololens-kiosk-reference.md#kiosk-xml-code-samples) here to begin.

 1. Open [Windows Configuration Designer](https://www.microsoft.com/store/apps/9nblggh4tx22).